La Diseuse d’aventure

 There are no extant Watteau drawings that can be directly associated with the other figures in this painting.
 But a Quillard sheet of figure studies copying Watteau’s inventions in the Sauvage collection reveals that Watteau’s figures of the young woman having her palm read and her female companion were originally adjacent studies of standing women that Watteau drew from the same model.
 These no longer extant studies were copied by Quillard and appear at the bottom of his sheet, second and third from the left.
 The first of them is virtually identical to the young woman having her fortune told in the painting.
 Her gown is arranged the same way, somewhat open at the top and fastened at the waist.
 The robe-like garment has distinct borders, just as in the painting.
-So too her puffy hat is worn at an angle, and she holds one arm behind her back as in the painting.
+So too her puffy hat is worn at an angle, and the disposition of her right hand is obscured as in the painting.
 Her left arm is less understandable in the drawing, but her hand is clearly extended forward so that her palm can be read.
 The woman standing next to her in the Quillard drawing—her head turned slightly to the side, one hand to her breast—is the woman behind the foremost figures in the painting.
 As is often the case in Watteau’s oeuvre, he exploited a drawing where two adjacent studies of the same model could be used for one painting.
 He was surprisingly economical in this regard.

 While the provenance of the Sauvages’ painting is seamless from the mid-nineteenth century to the present day, its whereabouts from the time it left Oppenord’s collection in 1742 to the time it entered Farrer’s possession c.
 1850 is essentially blank.
 Undoubtedly some of the citations in Paris and London sale between 1750 and 1850 refer to this painting, but there is no evidence to give any of them special credence.